 Your metabolism is a complex system governed by more than just your thyroid.
 Hormones play a central role in how your body processes food, regulates blood sugar, and stores fat.
 While direct insulin testing is typically done in a clinical setting, at-home tests can measure important related markers like HbA1c, which provides an average of your blood sugar levels over the past three months.
 Understanding your metabolic health is key to maintaining stable energy, managing your weight, and reducing your risk for long-term health issues.
 Since hormonal health directly influences workplace performance, getting this data can help you build a foundation for sustained energy and focus throughout your demanding workday.

-Performance and Recovery Markers
+Testing for Performance and Recovery

 To consistently perform at your peak, your body needs to recover effectively.
 Hormones are at the heart of this process.
 Testosterone and DHEA, for example, are critical for muscle repair, strength, and overall resilience.
 Imbalances can lead to longer recovery times, diminished strength gains, and a general feeling of burnout.
 By testing these markers, you can get a better understanding of your body’s capacity for recovery and identify opportunities for optimization.
 This data allows you to tailor your nutrition, training, and lifestyle to support your body’s natural repair processes, ensuring you can continue to meet your professional and personal goals with renewed energy and focus.